Iteo/audoma/docs/usage.rst

     def detail_action(self, request, collect_serializer, pk=None):
         ...

+| If you are using PATCH or PUT method for your action, you may ask how to pass an instance
+| to your collect serializer.
+You simply have to override `get_object` method on your viewset, and make
+| it return the object you want to pass to collect serializer as an instance for given action and method.

 | This parameter is optional, so you don't have to pass collectors.
 If collectors won't be passed, and
 | request method will be in `[PUT, POST, PATCH]` then by default, audoma_action fill fallback to default
 | `get_serializer_class` method for audoma.